kushalseth/dapp_ethereum_mainet_task_mgmt/README.md

         - Truffle
         - Deploying Smart contract on Rospten network\Ethereum main network
         - EthereumScan
+        - Solidity

-    I have left MetaCoin.sol as it is, The user can play with default template, if they want.
+    The user can play with default template, if they want.
 If you just want the basic structure of DAPP, please refer this repo: https://github.com/KushalGH/dapp_metacoin_testrpc_metamask